MLB Picks Today: Baseball Best Bets, Predictions, Odds on DraftKings Sportsbook

-Thanks to the new Systems tab on the DraftKings Sportsbook Stats Hub, some plays from Wednesday’s MLB slate jumped out head and shoulders above the rest.
+Thanks to the new Systems and Consistency Sheets tabs on the DraftKings Sportsbook Stats Hub, two plays from Wednesday’s MLB slate jumped out head and shoulders above the rest.

 All odds provided by DraftKings Sportsbook and all odds subject to change.